Digital connectivity

 China’s focus on home-grown software in three charts

-In 2016, various domestic units formed an committee with one mission: Systematically replacing foreign technology from China’s IT systems, starting with government and military infrastructure and later moving to state-owned enterprises.
+In 2016, various domestic units formed a committee with one mission: Systematically replacing foreign technology from China’s IT systems, starting with government and military infrastructure and later moving to state-owned enterprises.
 The campaign that unfolded, known as “xinchuang” (信创, loosely translated as IT innovation) has nurtured domestic champions not only in hardware sectors, but also in software segments like databases, cloud services and operating systems.

 China maintains dominance in telecoms patents since 2016